 |Surface Areas and Volumes||Trigonometry|

 |Circles||Simple and Compound Interest|

 NTSE 2020 Answer Key, Solutions & Detailed Analysis

 On clicking the links given below for stage 1 and stage 2 respectively, you will get the following information:

 - NTSE 2020-21 Stage-1 Overall Paper Analysis

 - Previous years question papers and answer keys

 Scholarships and its Benefits

-The fundamental objective of organizing NTSE is to award scholarships to potential candidates who are endeavoring to pursue higher education in Science or Social Studies stream.
-These scholarships takes away some of your financial concerns.
-Thus, it gives you more time to study, gain knowledge and secure better grades..
-NTSE scholarship will be awarded on the basis of the overall performance of students in both the stages of the examination.
+The primary objective of conducting NTSE is to award scholarships to potential candidates who are aspiring to pursue higher education in Science or Social Studies stream.
+These scholarships takes away some of your financial concerns and provide you more time to study, gain knowledge and secure better marks.
+NTSE scholarship will be awarded on the basis of the aggregate performance of students in both the stages of the examination.